isomorphisms/progit/en/03-git-branching/01-chapter3.markdown

 	To git@github.com:schacon/simplegit.git
 	 * [new branch]      serverfix -> serverfix

 This is a bit of a shortcut.
-Git automatically expands the `serverfix` branchname out to `refs/heads/serverfix:refs/heads/serverfix`, which means, “Take my serverfix local branch and push it to update the remote’s serverfix branch.”
+Git expands the `serverfix` branchname out to `refs/heads/serverfix:refs/heads/serverfix`, which means, “Take my serverfix local branch and push it to update the remote’s serverfix branch.”
 We’ll go over the `refs/heads/` part in detail in Chapter 9, but you can generally leave it off.
 You can also do `git push origin serverfix:serverfix`, which does the same thing — it says, “Take my serverfix and make it the remote’s serverfix.”
 You can use this format to push a local branch into a remote branch that is named differently.
 If you didn’t want it to be called `serverfix` on the remote, you could instead run `git push origin serverfix:awesomebranch` to push your local `serverfix` branch to the `awesomebranch` branch on the remote project.

 The next time one of your collaborators fetches from the server, they will get a reference to where the server’s version of `serverfix` is under the remote branch `origin/serverfix`: